si00yun/Creative-coding-major-project-sipu0641/README.md

 - Change the background color to improve the visual effect

 ### References & Acknowledgments
-- Used p5.js official documentation for
+- Used p5.js documentation for `map()` and array `slice()` to support ripple fading and colour selection.
+- The main code is derived from classroom materials